Therapy for People Who Think Deeply, Experience Life Differently, and Have Struggled to Feel Understood

 Other times, the change is quieter:

-- Everything I built is falling apart, or no longer fits.
+- Everything I built is falling apart.
+My life no longer fits.

 - I’m questioning beliefs I never thought I’d question.

 - I’ve spent my life being what others needed.
-Now I don’t know what I want.
+Now I don’t know who I am.

 - It feels like falling down a rabbit hole.
 I don’t know which way is up.